greenymcgee/vim-files/README.md

 ```

 **If you are using a version less than 7.4** then you will need to link the
-vimrc file to you home directory as a dotfile.
+vimrc file to your home directory as a dotfile.

 ```
 ln -s ~/.vim/vimrc ~/.vimrc